Four of Cups

 Reversed

-A lack of fulfilment in the relationship.
+A lack of fulfillment in the relationship.
 This is perhaps caused by a lack of success in other areas and may be causing distance between loved ones, a retreat to fantasy, or becoming sensitive to minor issues.
 All will lead to conflicts or disconnection.

 There needs to be a reconnection with relationships as an important cornerstone of life, irrespective of other failures.